 Camera Type

 We use a variety of safety cameras to detect speeding vehicles and non-compliance with red-lights.
 All cameras are Home Office Type approved and calibrated on a regular basis, by a third party.
-Safety cameras have a camera information sign placed prior to the point where enforcement takes place and our camera housings and vehicles are clearly visible to road users.
+Police Scotland Safety Cameras has a camera information sign placed prior to the point where enforcement takes place and our camera housings and vehicles are clearly visible to road users.

-Please note that although Safety Cameras Scotland fulfills the above to comply with national Programme guidance, non-compliance would not provide any mitigation of, or defence for, an alleged offence.
+Please note that although Police Scotland Safety Cameras fulfills the above to comply with national Programme guidance, non-compliance would not provide any mitigation of, or defence for, an alleged offence.

 Fixed Speed